eea/art17-consultation/docs/overview/source/database.rst

   and inserted with the new dataset id as *ext_dataset_id* key
 * ``dataset update`` - replace values with a given dataset from a list of tables with values from correspondent tables in another database

+The newer commands used in generating a new reporting period:

+* ``python -m flask generate_new_period --schema 2019-2024 --name 2024``

+Generates a new dataset entry using the given schema and name and fills in the dic/etc data required using information of the previous reporting period.

+* ``python -m flask import_new_data -m Model -f file_path``

+Receives a model and a file path and imports the data from the file (expects an Excel document)

+Although improvements can be made, those two commands are enough to generate a new reporting period and import the information for the Member state reports/Automatic assessments and Manual assessments.